tetra-framework/tetra/docs/components.md

 ### `ready()`

 Called when the component is fully loaded, just before rendering.
 The state is restored, `load()` was called, and data from the frontend was already applied to the backend state.
-You can do some further initialization here that should override all other rules; Especially attributes set in `load()` are not saved with the state, and would be lost.
+You can do some further data updates here that should override all other rules;
-It can be used to add dynamical changing elements to an attached Django form.
+This method is used in [FormComponent](form_components.md) (especially [DynamicFormMixin](FIXME)) to add dynamical changing elements to an attached Django form.

 ```python
 class SignupForm(FormComponent):